GoogleCloudPlatform/nodejs-docs-samples/healthcare/hl7v2/README.md

     --apiKey, -a          The API key used for discovering the API.
                                                                                                                   [string]
     --cloudRegion, -c                                                                    [string] [default: "us-central1"]
     --projectId, -p       The Project ID to use.
-Defaults to the value of the GCLOUD_PROJECT or GOOGLE_CLOUD_PROJECT environment variables.                                                                  [string]
+Defaults to the value of the GOOGLE_CLOUD_PROJECT or GOOGLE_CLOUD_PROJECT environment variables.                                                                  [string]
     --serviceAccount, -s  The path to your service credentials JSON.
                                                                                                                   [string]